 If you would like to see a video demonstration of a hearing aid wax filter being changed, click here.

 You should always use the correct wax filter and replacement tool for your specific model of hearing aid.
-If you are unsure what that is, or if you need to order a replacement filters toolkit, call the Audika Hearing Care Help Line on 0800 001 726 or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9 AM to 5 PM.
+If you are unsure what that is, or if you need to order a replacement filters toolkit, call us on 0800 569 152 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).